 Defining a Townhouse

 It is importantly to clearly define what a townhouse is before you begin to consider the merits of investing in these properties.
 A townhouse is one of several properties that are conjoined within a larger unit.
-Unlike apartments, in which units are typically leased, each townhouse is owned by an individual(s).
+Unlike apartments, in which units are typically leased, each townhouse is owned by one or more people.

 Cost of Entry

 Many investors find townhouses ideal investment properties because they carry lower initial price tags than comparable single-family homes.
 But even though savvy investors might pick up a townhouse for tens of thousands of dollars less than a detached home, budget-conscious buyers can typically find comparable condominium units for considerably lower prices than townhouses.
 For this reason, many investors looking for the highest possible yield prefer condos to townhouses.